PAHO-ghe/result/index.md

 # COVID-19 impact on HIA

 ## Background
-COVID19 impact is measured in excess death in PAHO region using K-nearest neighbor method by machine learning.
-Impact of COVID19 is categorized by 13 UHC indicators.
+Impact of COVID19 is measured in Americas.
+Impact is expressed in size of excess death by COVDI19 at year 2020 in PAHO region.
+For the analysis K-nearest neighbor based unsupervised classification method was used by machine learning.
+The impact of COVID19 is evaluated by fourteen UHC indicator categories.

 ## Method

-In the study, focus of impact measure is seleted as below among the UHC indicators with previosuly reported COVID19 relation
+In the study, focus of impact measure is categorized as below fourteen areas, which is among the UHC indicators developed by IHME.
 - Acute lymphoid leukemia treatment
 - Asthma treatment
 - Art coverage (Other immunosuppresive conditions such as HIV)